tinierZhao/Academic-Industrial-associations/README.md

-# Convergence or Divergence?
-Is the Knowledge Focused by Industry and Academia Consistent in the Field of NLP?
+# Quantifying the Knowledge Proximity Between Academic and Industry Research: An Entity and Semantic Perspective
 ## Overview

 **Dataset and source code for paper "Convergence or Divergence?
 Is the Knowledge Focused by Industry and Academia Consistent in the Field of NLP".**